outfox/fennecs/README.md

 It doesn't (want to) leverage GPUs!
 It focuses on CPU-side processing, though it can be used to prepare data like [cbuffers](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-constants#parameters) for rendering.

 **fenn**ecs is fast, but never the fastest: Bespoke solutions (native arrays, compute shaders, etc.) tailored to a specific use case likely outperform it.
+Boilerplate reduction and clean flexiblilty are design goals that outrank performance.

 </details>